ai-glimpse/toynlp/toynlp/gpt/README.md

 This makes the supervised fine-tuning task harder, because the model has to predict the end of sentence by itself.

 For continue the sft, we choose to use `___` as the end of sentence token temporarily.
+Now we have added `<eos>` token for the GPT tokenizer and model and retrained the model.